ihainan/JableTVDownload-WebUI/README.md

 - Modify the docker-compose.yml file:
     - Change `./downloads` to the folder path where you want to save downloaded videos.
     - Change `./docker-test/db` to the folder path where you want to save the database file.
-    - Optionally, modify the `ENCODING_TYPE` environment variable.
-Check [this Python script](https://github.com/hcjohn463/JableTVDownload/blob/main/download.py) for more details about the encoding types.
 - Start the Docker services:

 ``` bash